-According to ISPM 31 "The confidence level indicates the probability that a consignment with a degree of infestation exceeding the level of detection will be detected".
-For example, if we set the detection level of pest at 0.5% (1 infested unit in 200), then a sample size that provided a 95% level of confidence would indicate that 95% of all samples of that size would detect a 0.5% level of pest infestation.
+The level of confidence can be defined as the "percentage of all possible samples that can be expected to include the true population parameter".
+For example, if we set the acceptable level of pest infestation at 0.05% (1 infested unit in 200), then a sample size that provided a 95% level of confidence would indicate that 95% of all samples of that size would detect a 0.05% level of pest infestation.
 Since a confidence level of 100% is not feasible under the normal operational conditions of inspection, the required level of confidence is conventionally set at 95%.